 - The chicken and the egg dilemma.
 People aren’t listing their houses because they are afraid they won’t be able to find something else – they don’t want to sell their house, only to realize they can’t find (or win a bidding war) for their next dream home.
 For many people, it’s cheaper to renovate their house then pay the costs of selling and buying (boo to the double land transfer tax).

 - It’s February.
-Realtors know that that historically, February is the month that yields the highest price/asking ratio.
+Realtors know that that historically, February is the month that often yields the highest price/asking ratio.
 Buyers have come out of hibernation – but Sellers are still prepping their houses for the ‘spring market’ (which they assume starts in April).

 - People have lost their minds.
 Yes, it’s important to forget about the asking price and focus on what a home is really worth (both in the marketplace and to you) – but if you over-pay for a house today, you’d better hope you don’t need to sell anytime soon.
 Even if there isn’t a market correction, if you overpaid by 20%, it’ll likely take a long while for the real value to catch up to what you paid.
 Some people have gone through the emotional roller coaster of losing so many bidding wars that they’ve lost perspective.
 (We’ve actually been known to make people sign a waiver acknowledging that they are going against our best price advice.)

 What’s the morale of the story?
 If you’re in a position to sell now, then do it.
 If you’re a Buyer, get yourself a good Realtor who knows the area and knows the game.
 And don’t become one of the people referred to in Reason #7.
 Click here for more information on How to Win a Bidding War